gitmachtl/scripts/cardano/ff-testnet/README.md

 * **05c_regStakepoolCert.sh:** (re)register your **name.pool.cert certificate** and also the **owner name.deleg.cert certificate** with funds from name.payment.addr on the blockchain. it also updates the pool-ID and the registration date in the name.pool.json
 <br>```./05c_regStakepoolCert.sh <PoolNodeName> [optional FORCE keyword]```
-<br>```./05c_regStakepoolCert.sh mypool``` this will register your pool mypool with the cert and json generated with script 05a on the blockchain
+<br>```./05c_regStakepoolCert.sh mypool``` this will register your pool mypool with the cert and json generated with script 05a on the blockchain.<br>
-If the pool was registered before, there is a **regSubmitted** value in the name.pool.json file.
-In that case the script will automatically do a re-registration instead of a registration.
+If the pool was registered before (when there is a **regSubmitted** value in the name.pool.json file), the script will automatically do a re-registration instead of a registration.
 The difference is that you don't have to pay additional fees for a re-registration.
 If something went wrong with the original pool registration, you can force the script to redo a normal registration by adding the keyword FORCE on the commandline like ```./05c_regStakepoolCert.sh mypool FORCE```

 * **05d_checkPoolOnChain.sh:** checks the ledger-state about a given pool name -> name.pool.json
 <br>```./05d_checkPoolOnChain.sh <PoolNodeName>```